 Badde indulges Klarion, though, ferrying him to the House of Croatoan, where the Witch-Men of Limbo Town come to be initiated into adulthood.
 The great and terrible truth of the place is that there is no Croatoan—Croatoan is an absent god, whose name is evoked by Submissionary Judah and others as a means of control, not devotion.
 Klarion’s response—a mad cackle, and a promise to stay a boy forever—is the series’ biggest tell yet that Klarion isn’t quite right in the head.
 Faced with the revelation that his life of toil and submission has all been for naught, Klarion doesn’t buckle or break, but retreats into impish, immature denial.

-Following this grand reveal, Morrison seems to use Klarion and Badde to have a debate with himself.
+Following this grand reveal, Morrison seems to use Klarion and Badde to have a debate with themself.
 “If there is no Witch-God, we can easily make our own gods out of hopes and dreams and the stories of unsung heroes like you!”
 Klarion excitedly exclaims, making the best out of what could be a harrowing situation.
 “It might make for dull reading,” Badde replies.
 “Why bother with gods and heroes at all?”
-Any follower of Morrison—the author of a nonfiction treatise called Supergods—knows where he most often falls in this argument.
+Any follower of Morrison—the author of a nonfiction treatise called Supergods—knows where they most often fall in this argument.
 And if what happens to Badde next is any indication, Klarion #2 makes the answer unambiguous too.

 Left to his own devices for a moment, Klarion psychically calls out to his cat familiar, Teekl.
 Teekl has just slaughtered a rat king (“I fancied killing him and did”), winning the favor of Leviathan in the process.
 The hivemind of wayward children shares with Teekl that it seeks revenge on one known as “Hunter-of-Children,” and Teekl offers to bring them to meet Klarion.
 Hunter-of-Children is, of course, Ebeneezer Badde, who procures children at the behest of a new player, mentioned in passing as Mister Melmoth.
 Badde barters with several of Melmoth’s hired goons, offering to turn over Klarion in exchange for porn rags and other items from the world above.